 La Moille High School

-- La Moille High School's student population of 92 students has stayed relatively flat over five school years.
+- La Moille High School's student population of 84 students has declined by 9% over five school years.

 - The teacher population of 10 teachers has declined by 16% over five school years.